UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Using a smart power strip can help you stop electricity vampires and save energy.

-Use a Smart Power Strip for your entertainment center or computer desk.
-These strips have a “control” outlet for your main device (like the TV) and “switched” outlets for peripherals; when you turn off the TV, the strip automatically cuts power to the game console, soundbar, and streaming stick.
+💡 Pro Tip: Use a Smart Power Strip for your entertainment center or computer desk.
+These strips have a “control” outlet for your main device and “switched” outlets for peripherals; when you turn off the TV, the strip automatically cuts power to the game console, soundbar, and streaming stick.

-Investing in Energy Star-certified smart power strips is a great way to embrace sustainable living without constantly crawling behind furniture to pull plugs.
-These tools do the thinking for you, ensuring that your home office or media room is truly off when you walk away.
-If you’re looking for more ways to cut costs, check out our guide on how to save on your electric bill.
+Investing in Energy Star-certified smart power strips is an excellent way to embrace sustainable living without having to constantly crawl behind heavy furniture to pull plugs.
+These handy tools do the thinking for you, ensuring that your home office or media room is truly off when you walk away.
+If you’re looking for more ways to cut your monthly overhead, check out our comprehensive guide on how to save on your electric bill.

 A man uses a smart power strip to manage standby power from devices in his living room.